 Focus on Light

 Another avant-garde aspect of Impressionism is the everyday nature of its subjects.
-Typical content portrayed in Impressionist paintings includes still life depictions, landscapes, portraits of friends and family, and modern city scenes.
+Typical content portrayed in Impressionist paintings includes still life depictions, landscapes, portraits of friends and family, and modern city scenes—a far cry from the historical, mythological, and allegorical scenes found in traditional French paintings.

 Inspired by photography—a new and pioneering practice at the time—Impressionists produced paintings that acted as authentic snapshots of specific moments in time.
 With this muse in mind, artists began framing their scenes in more ‘natural’ ways, resulting in asymmetrical compositions cropped like candid photographs.